 First, find out where your audience is.
 Do they spend their time watching videos on YouTube, or do they read long guide manuals?
 Create content for places they’re already going to.

 Next, make a list of things you can talk about.
 Start with the questions you are often asked by customers.
-Move on to relevant topics in your business that only an expert knows how to do, or is interesting.
+Move on to relevant topics in your business that only an expert knows how to do, or is interested in.

 The primary purpose behind content marketing – like any marketing – is to create leads and drive sales.
 Want to know what content is getting people into your pipeline and shutting down revenue?
 DemandJump combines marketing and sales data to help you find what works.
 That way, you continue to create successful content and continue to sell.